 Of late, hyaluronic acid is everywhere: television ads spruik its efficacy, celebrities swear by it, and even your friends who aren’t that into skincare say they can’t live without it.

-So what does this acid actually do, and why is it so famous?
-How do we use it, and more importantly, who should be using it?
+So what can this acid actually do for your skin, and why is it so popular?
+What's the best way to use it, and more importantly, who should be using it?

 What is hyaluronic acid?